 Let’s talk about goals and your game plan, because it’s time to move on from dreams and vision boards to actionable, tangible results.
 Whether you’re a team of one, or the owner of a thriving small business, your success relies on setting and achieving your goals.

-Level up your business by using the SMART goal setting technique.
+Level up your business and business management by using the SMART goal setting technique.
 SMART is an acronym that stands for specific, measurable, achievable, relevant, and time-sensitive.

 - Specific.
 Get laser focused and define exactly what you want to achieve.
 This is the difference between “I want to eat healthier” and “I aim to eat fresh vegetables, lean meats, and non-processed food.”
 When your goal is vague, the odds are you won’t achieve it.
 If you own a coffee shop and want to increase revenue, your goal could be to upsell 10 people a day to add a pastry with their morning cup of coffee.